lliu12/holomeetings/README.md

 If you would like to project yourself on to your AprilBoard (or someone who you can take a picture of), open the notebook Generate-OBJ.ipynb.
 Follow the directions in there: upload a full-body image of the person and it will create a 3D model in .obj format.
 It is best if the person is in a "T-pose" with their arms in the shape of a T and their legs shoulder-width apart.

 If you are downloading your own .obj file, or using the ones provided in this repo, skip step 1.
+To use the models provided, which include an animated fox (animated-fox.zip), a dancing person (dance.zip), and stationary person (person.obj), first unzip the files if needed, then skip to the last paragraph in this section.

 If you would like to animate a stationary 3D model, you can process the model with Adobe Mixamo, which helps you add a skeleton to your model and choose from a wide range of animations.
 You can download this animation and open it in Blender.